-CMMC maps cybersecurity best practices and processes to five maturity levels, summarized in the figure below.
+CMMC maps cybersecurity best practices and processes to five maturity levels seen in the figure below.
 Process levels range from simply performed at Level 1 to optimized at Level 5.
 In parallel, practices range from basic cyber hygiene at Level 1 to advanced and progressive cyber hygiene at Level 5.

 CMMC incorporates pre-existing legislation such as NIST SP 800-171, 48 CFR 52.204-21, DFARS clause 252.204-7012, and others, into one unified set of cybersecurity best practices.